johndatserakis/file-upload-with-preview/README.md

 The `cachedFileArray` property is always an array.
 So if you are only allowing the user to upload a single file, you can access that file at `cachedFileArray[0]` - otherwise just send the entire array to your backend to handle it normally.

-Make sure to set `multiple` on your input if you want to allow the user to select multiple images.
+Make sure to pass in `multiple: true` in your options if you want to allow the user to select multiple images.

 ## Properties